 The Angry Video Game Nerd: Is that Kid Kool?
 What happened?
 He looks nothing like the guy on the cover.
 Now that’s what you would call cool.
 Shaking his fist at a wizard.
 A dragon humping his leg.
 I love how the North American packaging changed that derpy-looking Japanese kid into a badass to deceive people and increase sales.

-Ico's original cover◊ did a good job of capturing the overall feel of the game—quiet, isolated, beautiful, and above all artistic.
-The American cover◊ takes all of that away and gives it the look of an uninspired throwaway game, while making Ico himself look gritty, aggressive and as being straight from the Uncanny Valley—something he most definitely is not.
-The change was infamous enough that it actually gained a short set of comments from head development staff in an interview on its PS3 re-release.
+- ICO's Japanese and European cover did a good job of capturing the overall feel of the game—quiet, isolated, beautiful, and above all artistic.
+The American cover◊ and gives it the look of an uninspired throwaway game, while making Ico himself look gritty, aggressive and as being straight from the Uncanny Valley—something he most definitely is not.
+This happened because the artistic Japanese cover wasn't finished by the time of the American release date, but the resulting American cover was infamous enough that it actually gained a short set of comments from head development staff in an interview on the PS3 re-release.

 So, where's the subversion?
 It turns out that the SNES cover art is actually the same cover art from the earlier PC-9801 game, 4.6 Billion Year Story: The Theory of Evolution.
 This is the original E.V.O, made by the same developers, and the version on the Super Famicom and SNES is actually a loose port!